Sabastian Sawe breaking the world record

 Marathon Day imagery and video footage

 Interviews with elites, celebrities, and charity runners are available in broadcast-quality HD for multi-platform use.
+Photos for editorial use only are also available.
+Please email the address below for more information.

 The backstory